tmacwill/stellata/README.rst

     A.where(A.bar > 1).get()
     A.where(A.id << ['2a12f545-c587-4b99-8fd2-57e79f7c8bca', '31be0c81-f5ee-49b9-a624-356402427f76']).get()

-That last one is a where in query, in case that wasn't burp obvious.
+That last one is a where in query, in case that wasn't—burp—obvious.
 We can also use AND and OR in our queries like so:

 ::